trodemaster/packer-macOS-11/README.md

 # packer-macOS-11

-This a packer template for macOS 11 built on VMware fusion 12.
-It's created using the newer packer hcl2 syntax which is relatively new.
+This a packer template for macOS 11 or 12 built on VMware fusion 12.
+It's created using the newer packer hcl2 syntax.

 ## Discussion thread for usage questions
-Please see this hashicorp discuss thread for general usage questions & answers.
+See this hashicorp discuss thread for general usage questions & answers.

 --> [**building-macos-11-x-vms-with-packer-and-fusion**](https://discuss.hashicorp.com/t/building-macos-11-x-vms-with-packer-and-fusion/) <--